apurvanakade/apurvanakade.github.io/src/etc.md

 I love designing websites like this one (built using mdbook), [my blog\'s theme] (built for Hugo), and the [JHU DRP website].
 I also love to write in my [personal blog] and my [blog about teaching].
-I bake a lot and am an avid yoga practitioner.
-I'm a huge organizational nerd and a big fan of org-mode.
+I'm a huge organizational nerd and an avid yoga practitioner with a keen interest in meditation.
 In a past life, I was involved with the following:

 ### London, Ontario